eflumerf/styleguide/dune-daq-cppguide.md

 and include all other headers it needs.

 Prefer placing the definitions for inline and template functions in the same file as their declarations.
-If the definitions are lengthy, you can accomplish this de-facto by putting them in a file with an `.icc` extension in a subdirectory of the include directory called "detail" and including it after the declaration.
-E.g., if in Foo.hh, we could have:
+If the definitions are lengthy, you can accomplish this de-facto by putting them in a file with an `.hxx` extension in a subdirectory of the include directory called "detail" and including it after the declaration.
+E.g., if in Foo.hpp, we could have:
 ```
 template <typename T>
 class Foo {